Thank You to Our Local Sponsors

 ▪️ Know in advance how to manually open your garage door if you lose power.
 All electric garage door openers have manual releases or manual operators.

-▪️ Be sure any generators are OUTSIDE THE HOUSE AND GARAGE and will not generate carbon monoxide fumes into your house.
-Also, allow your generator to cool off before refilling it with gas – splashing gas on hot generator components can lead to a fire.
+▪️ Be sure any generators are OUTSIDE THE HOUSE AND GARAGE and will not generate carbon monoxide fumes into your house or anywhere near your people.
+Also, allow your generator to cool off before refilling it with gasoline – splashing gas on hot generator components can lead to a fire.
 We repeat – DO NOT RUN A GENERATOR INSIDE!

 Staying Safe During a Hurricane